VINTAGE AND THRIFT SHOPS27 BOXES

 75 4th Ave, Melville, tel. +27 11 712 0000

 Cape Town-born fashionista Nosipho Mayosi, aka VintiQueen, runs Maboneng's most-loved vintage clothing store.
 From 1980s power suits, to cute 1960s A-line skirts, chiffon blouses, tweed jackets and elegant dresses in the prettiest patterns and colours, VintiQueen's selection of vintage finds is eclectic, extensive and constantly being updated.
 The store evokes the style and glamour of the 1940s and 1950s with period furniture offset by fresh flowers and brightly painted walls.

-Reviews love to misspell this shop’s name, but Remniscene has been a Joburg fixture for more than three decades, starting off on Yeoville’s buzzing Rockey Street, later moving to its current Melville location.
-Owner Rosemary has an exceptional eye for beautiful items, and her shop – a giant vintage wardrobe – is a trousseau of time and texture, with fringed embroidered shawls, lace gloves and silk flounces, beaded Sixties glitz, and enough glinting baubles (some costume, some precious) to make any magpie happy.
+Reviews love to misspell this shop’s name, but Remniscene has been a Joburg fixture for more than three decades, starting off on Yeoville’s buzzing Rockey Street and later moving to Melville.
+Owner Rosemary has an exceptional eye for beautiful items, and her shop in Melville's 27 Boxes – a giant vintage wardrobe – is a trousseau of time and texture, with fringed embroidered shawls, lace gloves and silk flounces, beaded Sixties glitz, and enough glinting baubles (some costume, some precious) to make any magpie happy.

 27 Boxes, 75 4th Ave, Melville, tel. +27 11 726 7905